JimzyLui/DevLeague-Modules/Day0/README.md

 # Suggested Format for Delivery
 The following format is meant to be a guideline for effective delivery.
 Instructors can present material in another way if it is more effective for the students.

-1. Welcome/Intro/Orientation (Lecture)
+* Welcome - Intro - Orientation (Lecture)
-  1. Student Intros, Instructor Intros (whiteboard)
+  * Student Intros, Instructor Intros (whiteboard)
-    1. What's your name? (and what do you want to be called)
+    * What's your name? (and what do you want to be called)
-    1. Where are your from?
+    * Where are your from?
-    1. What programming / engineering experience do you have?
+    * What programming / engineering experience do you have?
-    1. What do you want to get out of the bootcamp?
+    * What do you want to get out of the bootcamp?
-        - desired outcome
+      * desired outcome
-        - job ? at what kind of company
+      * job ? at what kind of company

-1. Guidelines for success
+* Guidelines for success
   - Self-teaching
   - Ask questions / discussion
   - Take care of yourself